The Bible: Spirit inspired truthIntroduction

-The gospel concerns the good news of the Kingdom.
-Right now we can be a member of God's new community.
+The gospel is a message from God concerning his coming kingdom.
+Right now we can become a member of God's new community.
 As a Kingdom member we receive many blessings.
 The blessings are sometimes called the sevenfold blessings of the Spirit.
-These blessings are covered in the Basic studies, Numbers 8-14.
+These blessings are covered in the Basic studies, numbers 8-14.
 The blessing dealt with in this study is truth.
 God gives his people eternal knowledge - the secrets of eternity.
 These secrets are revealed in the Bible.

-The Bible is a library of books written over a period from 1500 BC to 80AD.
-It contains the record of God's acts and words to the human race.
-It tells of his dealings with the ancient Jewish people.
-It records his direct words to the Jewish people through his human messengers (prophets).
-It outlines his final and complete revelation of himself in the person of Jesus Christ.
-It details the in-depth teaching and application of Jesus' words by his disciples.
-It is, in truth, God's word to us.
+The Bible is a library of books written down over a period from 1500 BC to 80AD.
+It contains the record of God's acts and words toward the human race.
+It tells of his dealings with the ancient Jewish people; it records his direct words to the Jewish people through his human messengers (the prophets); it outlines his final and complete revelation of himself in the person of Jesus Christ; it details the in-depth teaching and application of Jesus' words by his disciples.
+The Bible is God's word to us.

-Christians believe that the Bible is more than just a record of past events and more than just a record of God's words to people long dead.
-We believe it is God's word to us right now.
-It is a living, vital and relevant word from God to every Christian in every age.
+Christians believe that the Bible is more than just a record of past events, more than just a record of God's words to people long dead.
+We believe it is God's word to us right now; it is a living, vital and relevant word from God to every Christian in every age.

-We believe it is God's word to us when "rightly interpreted".
-Some Christians argue that every word in the Bible is God's Word.
-These Christians are called Fundamentalists.
-We have to realise though, that God has used humans to pass on his words.
+Christians believe it is God's word to us when "rightly interpreted".
+Some people argue that every word in the Bible is God's Word.
+We have to realize though, that God has used humans to pass on his words.
 The point of view, the limited understanding and style of writing of the human author, can be seen in each book of the Bible.
-Yet God has made sure that the truth he wanted recorded for eternity was clearly presented.
+Yet, God has made sure that the truth he wanted recorded for eternity is clearly presented.
 Our job, when we read the Bible, is to look for those truths of God that apply to every Christian in every age.
-Theologians call this type of eternal truth, Propositional Revelation.
+Theologians call this type of eternal truth, propositional revelation.

-The Bible therefore is the revealed Word of God made known to the writers supernaturally and written down by them through the guiding hand of God and preserved by him to our present time.
-We accept that the personality, lack of education etc. of the writers, as well as the entrance of errors in the Bible over the many years it was copied-out by hand, has affected it, but in no way has this affected the truths which God wished to reveal.
+So, the Bible is the revealed Word of God made known to the writers supernaturally and written down by them through the guiding hand of God and preserved by him up to our present time.
+We accept that the personality, lack of education etc. of the writers, as well as the entrance of errors in the Bible over the many years it was copied-out by hand, has affected it slightly, but in no way has this affected the truths which God wished to reveal.

 There are three sections to the Old Testament.